Funerals held for Al Jazeera journalists assassinated by Israel in Gaza

 Colleagues, friends, and relatives embraced in grief, while a man lifted a “press” flak jacket high above the crowd.

-The strike late on Sunday killed seven people, including prominent correspondents Anas al-Sharif and Mohammed Qreiqeh, along with camera operators Ibrahim Zaher, Moamen Aliwa, and Mohammed Noufal.
+The strike late on Sunday killed seven people, including correspondent Mohammed Qreiqeh, along with camera operators Ibrahim Zaher, Moamen Aliwa, and Mohammed Noufal.
 Freelance reporter Mohammed al-Khaldi was also among the dead.
 Reporters Without Borders (RSF) said three more journalists were wounded.

 Footage verified by Al Jazeera showed mourners chanting against the killings, with some pledging, “With our soul and blood, we sacrifice for you, Anas,” in reference to the slain journalist.